 Nearly all the rubble was loose underfoot, including many of the larger pieces.
 For safety, we walked side by side rather than one behind the other…no need to play “friction climber bowling.”
 Finally, the slide ended in a gulley of slab and boulders at about 4500’.
 The very last boulder had a feldspar orange tinge to it before the mess of moss and tangled trees caught my attention as the next draw of energy.

 Full Trip Report and Thread on ADKHighPeaks with additional info.

-I can’t really summarize all the hilarities that went on between Mark and I, but dry wit, outlandishness and the strenuous nature of a bushwhack all combined to create a day that went quickly, not only because of the interesting nature of the area, but because of personality interactions.
+I can’t really summarize the humour of the day between Mark and I, but dry wit, outlandishness and the strenuous nature of a bushwhack all combined to create a day that went quickly, not only because of the interesting nature of the area, but because of our personalities.